thunlp/MIML/README.md

 ### BERT

 We build our model based on the BERT implementation of [Huggingface](https://github.com/huggingface/transformers).
-The code for our model is placed under the directory /my_transformers.

-#### Pre-trained model:

 Load BERT's pre-trained model bert-base-uncased.
 If the model cannot be downloaded online at runtime due to network reasons, you can pre-download it locally in ./bert-base-uncased path.